 Currently we assist efforts in Brazil, Hungary, India, South Africa, Indonesia, Papua New Guinea, Harbor Springs (Michigan), Sneedville (Tennessee), and our own city’s Inner City program in Nashville (Tennessee).
 It is our belief that a soul anywhere on our planet is a precious thing in God’s sight and is in need of the Gospel.
 We encourage our members not only to support our regular works but to be generous when special needs or requests come in for worthy projects.

 Years ago Fred Snoddy set up a special fund to help assist local ministers in India.
-It is administered under the elders’ auspices by Howard Watson and Alan Barrett.
+It is administered under the elders’ auspices.
 Every three years two brethren from our area go to see how the works in Andrah Pradesh state are progressing.
 During this time, our members usually give special help for orphans, bicycles, widows, church benevolence, and other needs as these specially given funds are to be carried by the visiting brethren from the USA.
 Additionally, the brethren here replaced entirely an Indian church building destroyed by a cyclone with free-will donations separate and above the Sunday collection.

 Another fund entitled the Perpetual Evangelism Fund (also overseen by our elders) draws interest and is used to help other works not listed on our monthly venue.
 In the past eighteen months, funds have been sent to Ukraine, Dominica, Nigeria, Ghana, East Africa (radio), World Bible School, World Christian Broadcasting, Malawi, China, Zambia, Guyana, and Journey Through the Bible (Michigan).
 Recent free-will offerings were given to four of our members going to Costa Rica.